RackHD/on-tools/foreman/README.md

 ## Installation

 ```
-cd renasar-tools
+cd on-tools
 npm install

-Add renasar-tools/node_modules/.bin to your PATH variable in .bashrc (linux)
+Add on-tools/node_modules/.bin to your PATH variable in .bashrc (linux)
 or .bash_profile (osx)
 ```

 ## Usage

 Edit the .env file, changing BASEPATH to equal whatever directory your renasar repos are held in.

 There are several pre-defined procfiles with different configurations for